PalladeAtena/PowerDeleteSuite/README.md

  6. You can do an export of all the content you filter, whether or not you're deleting or editing!
  7. It pulls the latest version from github, so whenever I add new features or fix bugs, you have it instantly!
  8. It was built by /u/j0be, a well known reddit user with a long reddit history and moderates several large subreddits.
 This means you don't just have to implicitly trust "some random person you can't track down." *\*ahem, reddit overwrite\**
+ 9. NEW!
+User [gbf-dtb](https://github.com/gbf-dtb) added a timer so that you don't accidentally go over Reddit's rate limit, and I made a new JSFiddle so that you can easily access the new script like the old one.
+Just follow the link and drag the red button in the lower right quadrant to your bookmarks, then use from your user profile.

 ## Screenshots